Lines Squiggles and Webs

 Time stood out in this experience – how music can change our perception of time, for the audience/viewer and the performer/artist.
 I like the idea of capturing a moment and how we represent it.
 It is about being in ‘real time’.

 Being spontaneous was addressed: how we work and live with it.
 Thinking about my decision-making process in these moments – how does it happen?
+I do doubt myself and over think certain things, but I can also be spontaneous in my making and search for learning opportunities rather that best outcomes.

 Talking about silence – knowing when to …listen, that less is more….just because you can, should you?
 Using ideas about other people as inspiration